-Our primary concern with regard to the traffic flow during pick-up is the safety of the children.
-We ask parents, please, familiarize themselves with the pick-up procedures.
+- Our primary concern with regard to the traffic flow during pick-up is the safety of the children.
+We ask that parents familiarize themselves with the pick-up procedures.

 - Parents who are picking up students should drive up to the covered awning and pull forward as far as possible.

 - Please display the PAW PASS in the lower right area of the windshield.